 Installation method

 The installation method of the underfloor heating system and the wooden flooring is crucial.
-It’s essential to follow the manufacturer’s guidelines and recommendations for both the heating system and the flooring to ensure compatibility and prevent damage to the floorboards.
+It’s essential to follow the manufacturer’s guidelines and recommendations for both the heating system and the flooring.
+This ensures compatibility and prevents damage to the floorboards.

 Temperature control